 Travel by car in Australia

-The greatest and cheapest mode of transport is purchasing a car or a van with the group of friends, so you can share the costs.
+The cheapest and best way to travel Australia is purchasing a car or a van with the group of friends.
 Australians are driving on the left side, so most UK visitors will feel comfortable with that.
 Used cars are relatively inexpensive to buy the simple reason is the high amount of the backpackers cars are available in wide variety.
 Insurance is not a must though I would recommend to get it: Australia’s wildlife do roam around the highways blindly especially at night.
-Better safe than sorry.
 Furthermore petrol prices are more than acceptable.
 By the end it makes cruising around a delightful experience and gives you a complete feeling of freedom.
 Important to mention to buy a car is a good investment, you will always find someone to buy it off you.

-The greatest way to start your adventure is to do a classic Australis’ East Coast route from Melbourne/Sydney to Cairns or vice-versa.
+The greatest way to start your adventure is to organise a classic Australis’ East Coast route: Melbourne/Sydney to Cairns road trip or vice-versa.
 You will get to know the nature of Australia, find a lot of friends from various countries and feel freedom in a safe and easy way.
-I started my East-Coast-Journey from Sydney and my first stop was Port Macquarie.
+I started my East-Coast-Journey from Sydney and here you can read more what you can do in Sydney.
+For the first time travellers would be also useful to read the following article: STAYING IN A HOSTEL: WHAT YOU NEED TO KNOW

-My bus reached my first destination at 1 a.m. so it was dark and furthermore it was raining.
+My bus reached my first destination on my Australia’s East Coast 2 weeks itinerary at 1 a.m. so it was dark and furthermore it was raining.
 I didn’t have any clue where I was nor where my booked hostel was.
 But traveling contains out of serendipitous moments: the old lady went out of the same bus with me and was taking a taxi, so she offered me to bring me to my hostel.

 I was welcomed in one of the most friendly and cozy hostels in Australia, Beachside Backpackers.
 It’s a very artistic and kind place, so immediately I got to know adorable people, had some drinks and sweet chats.
 Port Macquarie has very relaxing atmosphere, where you can go to the beach and catch some waves.
 The hostel will even provide you with free surf lessons, so don’t lose that chance!